Timothy Chapp Synthetic mimics of enzyme active sites. B.S., St. Lawrence University (chemistry and biology); Ph.D., Dartmouth College.

 Catharina Coenen Plant hormone physiology.
 Undergraduate work, Universität Bremen (Germany); Ph.D., Oregon State University.

-Ivelitza Garcia Structure and function of RNA binding proteins; biophysical and molecular biology methods for investigating interactions between RNA and proteins.
+Ivelitza Garcia (Chair) Structure and function of RNA binding proteins; biophysical and molecular biology methods for investigating interactions between RNA and proteins.
 B.S. (chemistry), Florida International University; Ph.D.(Biological Chemistry/Biophysics), University of North Carolina at Chapel Hill.